Pre-Stressed and Post-Tensioned Concrete Inspection Services

 Ensuring Structural Safety

 Concrete may look fine, apparently.
 But problems can develop inside.
 Tendons may corrode.
 Stress may be reduced.
 Cracks may grow slowly.
-Inspection helps find these hidden issues early.
-It prevents sudden failures.
-This is very important for public safety.

 Maintaining Design Performance